Blog

 Knowing your entire value network will be critical to comply with this law.
 Companies will have extensive financial, contractual, and other responsibilities toward their suppliers and other partners.
 To execute these responsibilities, supply chain managers will need full visibility into risks and violations.
 Digital supply chain maps can provide automated management and valuable insights for assessing, monitoring, reporting, and mitigating potential violations.
 Risk management platforms can integrate with a company’s existing systems to add key insights and support due diligence and compliance.

 Supply chain due diligence laws already affect companies doing business in the European Union, and those requirements will only grow stricter.
-Consult these additional resources for more information and support on transitioning your supply chain:

 Share this post